falcosecurity/falco-website/content/en/blog/falco-on-gke/index.md

 In this blog, we’re going to describe how you can enhance GKE’s already great security by adding runtime threat detection with Falco.

 ## What is Falco?

 Falco is a Cloud Native Computing Foundation project that provides runtime threat detection.
 Out of the box, Falco examines syscalls to alert you to any suspicious activity.
-And, since containers share the same kernel as their host, Falco can monitor not only activity on the host but also all the containers running on that host.
+And, since containers share the same kernel as their host, Falco can monitor not only activity on the host but also activity on all of the containers running on that host.
 Moreover, Falco pulls data from both Kubernetes and the container runtime to add additional context to its alerts.

 With Falco running on your GKE clusters you can be notified of a wide variety of events, such as: